-Policy consultation period 1 November 2021 to 7 January 2022 Policy determined on 7 February 2022 Policy contact name and position Pete Halford, Headteacher Amendments after determination - Department for Education calco يرم طمور دمرا 070 2000 Department for Education school number 878-2006 Age range 4 to 11.
-There is also Early Years provision from 2 Type of school Academy primary school Admissions authority Link Academy Trust Normal round intake Reception Published Admission Number 20 10 Priority for children to another se Queen Elizabeth's School 1 Priority for children from another setting Cheriton Bishop School Pre-school Designated religious character No Admissions catchment area Yes - see below School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office Supplementary Information Form Yes - only to be used for the exceptional need criterion.
-See below Key Dates Normal round 45.11 1 0000 / // N // 101 / D / 1/1/ 45 / 0000 When to apply aber 2022 to the National Closing Date which is 15 January 2023 Decision National Offer Date which is 17 April 2023 When to appeal From 22 May 2023 or from 20 school days after the refusal, whichever is later 2 Deadline to submit appeal 31 May 2023 Deadline to hear appeal 28 July 2023 3)23 3 Key Dates In-Year admission When to apply from 1 June 2023 for Year Groups 1 to 6 from 1 September 2023 for Reception Decision within 10 school days of an application When to submit appeal from 20 school days after refusal Deadline to hear appeal within 30 se school days of the form being submitted Contacts for further informatic ·
+Policy consultation period 1 November 2021 to 7 January 2022 Policy determined on February 2022 Policy contact name and position) Francesca McLoughlin, Headteacher Amendments after determination This policy document was amended in August 2023 to reflect the school's membership of the Link Academy Trust.
+No changes were made to how the policy worked, including the school's oversubscription criteria.
+Department for Education school Inumber 878-2021 Age range 4 to 11 Type of school Academy primary school Admissions authority Link Academy Trust Normal round intake Reception Published Admission Number 20 23-24 15 Priority for children to another se tting Ivybridge Community College and Plympton Academy 1 Priority for children from another setting No Designated religious character No Admissions catchment area No School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office Supplementary Information Form ' Yes - only to be used for the exceptional need criterion.
+See below Supplementary Information Form Key Dates Normal round res - only to be used for the exceptional need chierion.
+See below When to apply 15 Novem ber 2022 to the National Closing Date which is 15 January 2023 Decision National Offer Date which is 17 April 2023 When to appeal From 22 May 2023 or from 20 school days after the refusal, whichever is later 2 Deadline to submit appeal 31 May 2023 Deadline to hear appeal 28 July 2023 3 Key Dates In-Year admission ne 2023 for Year Groups 1 to 6 from 1 September 2023 for Reception Decision within 10 school days of an application When to submit appeal from 20 school days after refusal Deadline to hear appeal within 30 s school days of the form being submitted